-If the houses burn but the trees do not, is it really a forest fire?
+If the Houses burn but the Trees do not, is it really a Forest Fire?

 And if it's not a forest fire, what is it?
-Robert Brame, a forensic arborist, will answer those questions at The Red Pill Expo in Des Moines, Iowa, August 12-13, 2023.
-Info: www.theredpillexpo.com
+Robert Brame, a forensic arborist, will answer that question at The Red Pill Expo in Des Moines, Iowa on 2023 August 12-13.
+In this short video, Robert explains the content of his presentation.
+Information about the Red Pill Expo at www.redpillexpo.org

 FREE email alerts of the most important BANNED videos in the world